Data-Liberation-Front/csvlint.rb/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### Testing

+The codebase includes both rspec and cucumber tests, which can be run together using:

+    $ rake

+or separately:

+    $ rake spec
+    $ rake features

+When the cucumber tests are first run, a script will create tests based on the latest version of the [CSV on the Web test suite](http://w3c.github.io/csvw/tests/), including creating a local cache of the test files.
+This requires an internet connection and some patience.
+Following that download, the tests will run locally; there's also a batch script:

+    $ bin/run-csvw-tests

+which will run the tests from the command line.

+If you need to refresh the CSV on the Web tests:

+    $ rm bin/run-csvw-tests
+    $ rm features/csvw_validation_tests.feature
+    $ rmdir features/fixtures/csvw

+and then run the cucumber tests again or:

+    $ ruby features/support/load_tests.rb